-You can find information about your current partition setup by using a partitioning tool for your current operating system.
+You can find information about your current partition setup by using a partitioning tool for your current operating system, such as Drive Setup, HD Toolkit, or MacTools.
 Partitioning tools always provide a way to show existing partitions without making changes.